 - A bachelor's degree from a regionally accredited college or university

-- For non-native English-speakers, proficiency in English as demonstrated by at least three years of successful academic work at a college or university using English as the primary language of instruction and evaluation, or by a minimum TOEFL score of 550 paper-based, 80 internet-based, or 213 computer-based.
+- For non-native English-speakers, proficiency in English as demonstrated by at least three years of successful academic work at a college or university using English as the primary language of instruction and evaluation, or by a minimum TOEFL score of 550 paper-based, 80 internet-based, or 213 computer-based

 Students who lack some of the above requirements may be admitted to the Program on a conditional basis.
-Students will not be permitted to take graduate courses without having successfully completed a minimum of 12 undergraduate credits in Psychology and 15 undergraduate credits in Studio Art.
-Outstanding prerequisites must be completed within the first year of the program
+Students will not be permitted to take graduate courses without having successfully completed a minimum of 12 undergraduate credits in psychology and 15 undergraduate credits in studio art.
+Outstanding prerequisites must be completed within the first year of the program.

 The following must be submitted in order to have an application for admission evaluated: